MightyFinger77/RestartAnnouncer/README.md

 When `execute-shutdown` is set to `false`:
 - The plugin will send all restart announcements as normal
 - When the countdown reaches zero, it will **not** stop the server
+- Your batch/bash start script or separate watchdog script needs to handle the actual server restart
+- This is useful for server owners that want to schedule restarts and warn their players so they can get to a safe spot

 ## Color Codes